mbgeorge48/mbgeorge48/README.md

 ### :hatching_chick: I want to learn more about

+* Go
 * Docker
 * IoT

 ___

 Connect with me on [LinkedIn](https://www.linkedin.com/in/mbgeorge48/)

+Check out my [dotfiles](https://github.com/mbgeorge48/dotfiles) if you want to copy any of my settings

 <!-- Get images for the tech -->
 <!-- Move the bash profile stuff into here -->